- General Questions

 What if I suspect I may have a disability but have never been diagnosed?

-A student who thinks he or she may have a disability should contact SSD to schedule an appointment to discuss his or her individual situation.
-SSD can provide information and referrals to help a student seek an assessment.
+A student who thinks he or she may have a disability should contact during Drop In hours (10am-3pm Monday-Friday) to discuss their situation.
+D&A can provide information and referrals to help a student seek an assessment.

-No, SSD is not a participant in the admissions process.
+No, D&A is not a participant in the admissions process.
 All students must be “otherwise qualified” to attend The University and must meet the same admissions standards, regardless of disability.

 I have a disability that affected my grades.
 Should I disclose this during the admissions process?